Kalamitous/ongaku.today/README.md

 REACT_APP_YOUTUBE_CLIENT_ID=
 ```
 3. Fill in the top portion of the `.env` file with the configuration of your Firebase project web app from step 3 of [Firebase Setup](#firebase-setup)
-4. Fill in the bottom portion of the `.env` file with the YouTube Data API key and OAuth client ID found in your project's [Credentials page](https://console.developers.google.com/apis/credentials)
+4. Fill in the bottom portion of the `.env` file with the API key and OAuth client ID found in your project's [Credentials page](https://console.developers.google.com/apis/credentials)

 ### Installing & Running